 The Civil Procedure Law provides rights holders with interim injunctions (including order to cease infringement and property preservation measures during a copyright lawsuit).
 5.2 Are there any specific remedies for online copyright infringement?

-If an internet service provider (ISP) displays infringing material on its website, rights holders can utilise the notice-and-takedown mechanism in Chinese laws and regulations.
+If an internet service provider (ISP) displays infringing material on its website, rights holders can utilise the noticeand-takedown mechanism in Chinese laws and regulations.
 The relevant provisions are Article 36 of the Tort Liability Law and Article 14 of the Regulations on Protection of Information Network Communication Right.
 The procedure is as follows:

-- Rights holder discovers infringing material on an ISP's website - Rights holder notifies the ISP to remove the specific infringing material from the website - The ISP removes or blocks access to the infringing materials.
+- rights holder discovers infringing material on an ISP's website - rights holder notifies the ISP to remove the specific infringing material from the website - the ISP removes or blocks access to the infringing materials.
 If the ISP does not respond after receipt of notice, the rights holder may seek an injunction from a court ordering the ISP to remove or block access to the infringing material.
 5.3 Under what circumstances is copyright infringement a criminal act and what sanctions may apply?
 There are a number of criminal violations of copyright law.
-The main offences are for unauthorised reproduction, distribution, or sale a copyrighted works.
+The main offences are for unauthorised reproduction, distribution or sale of copyrighted works.
 Dissemination of work via an information network may also be criminal if certain conditions are met.
 The penalty for committing a criminal copyright offence is generally either a fine and/or imprisonment.
 If a company commits a criminal copyright offence and an individual officer is shown to have consented to committing such offence, that officer can also be individually liable for the crime.
 In this circumstance, the company may incur a fine up to three times what the officer is fined.
 Criminal offences require intent or knowledge.
 The damage thresholds for each offence also vary.
 Each offence involves different penalties.

-Unauthorised reproduction or distribution of copyrighted works.

-Infringer knew or had reason to know that it was infringing another's copyright; and
+Crime Unauthorised reproduction or distribution of copyrighted works.
+Requisite intent Infringer knew or had reason to know that it was infringing another's copyright; and infringer intended to profit from the infringement.
+Damage Thresholds Any of the following would constitute a crime:

+- the illegal gains total at least RMB30,000, - the illegal turnover totals at least RMB50,000, or - there are at least 500 unauthorised reproductions.

+Any of the following would constitute a severe crime: - the illegal gains total at least RMB150,000 - the illegal turnover is at least RMB250,000, or - there are at least 2,500 unauthorised publications.
+Penalties Penalties for a crime: up to three years' imprisonment or criminal detention, and/or a fine.
+Penalties for a severe crime: three to seven years' imprisonment and a fine.
+Crime Unauthorised dissemination of copyrighted works via information networks.
+Requisite intent Infringer knew or had reason to know that it was infringing another's copyright; and infringer intended to profit from the infringement.
+Damage Thresholds Any of the following would constitute a crime:

+- the illegal gains total at least RMB30,000, - the illegal turnover totals at least RMB50,000, or - there are at least 500 unauthorised reproductions.

+Any of the following would constitute a severe crime: - the illegal gains total at least RMB150,000 - the illegal turnover is at least RMB250,000, or - there are at least 2,500 unauthorised publications.
+Penalties Penalties for a crime: up to three years' imprisonment or criminal detention, and/or a fine.
+Penalties for a severe crime: three to seven years' imprisonment and a fine.
+Crime Unauthorised publication of a book.

+Requisite intent Infringer knew or had reason to know that it was infringing another's neighbouring right to typographical arrangements; and infringer intended to profit from the infringement.
+Damage Thresholds Any of the following would constitute a crime: